-- 4.1.1 Graduate Programs Within the first semester of registration in a graduate degree program, the supervisor forwards to the Office of Graduate Programs a completed Graduate Program Approval Form on behalf of each student. - 4.1.2 Graduate Supervision Unless otherwise specified, the graduate supervisor nominates the supervisory committee and the Program forwards the names to the Dean for approval, normally within one semester of the first registration in the thesis, project, practicum, comprehensive examination or dissertation. - 4.1.3 Coursework and research Considerable variation is permitted in the balance between research and the coursework required for the Master's degree, although most programs include a thesis based on research (see 4.1.7).
+- 4.1.1 Graduate Programs Approval Students must submit a Program Approval form (if required by the program) by the deadline on the Graduate Administration website, www.unbc.ca/graduate-administration. - 4.1.2 Coursework and Research Considerable variation is permitted in the balance between research and the coursework required for the Master's degree, although most programs include a thesis based on research (see 4.1.7).

-Before the thesis, project, or practicum is written, the student should refer to the Office of Graduate Programs website for a copy of the Formatting Guidelines For Graduate Dissertations, Theses, Projects & Practicum Reports, which specifies academic and technical requirements to ensure acceptability of the document by the University and the National Library of Canada.
+Before the thesis, project, or practicum is written, the student should refer to the Office of Graduate Administration website for a copy of the Formatting Guidelines For Graduate Dissertations, Theses, Projects & Practicum Reports, which specifies academic and technical requirements to ensure acceptability of the document by the University and the National Library of Canada.

-4.1.4 Integrated Courses Normally, Master's students enrolled in thesis programs should complete at least 6 credit hours of graduate coursework in addition to any integrated delivery courses that may be taken.
-The Chair of the Program or, if applicable, the Chair of the Graduate Committee decides whether or not a graduate course qualifies as part of the 6 credit hour requirement of a student's degree.

-- 4.1.5 Language requirements Some Master's programs may require a reading knowledge of one or more languages other than English.
+- 4.1.3 Integrated Courses Normally, Master's students enrolled in thesis programs should complete at least 6 credit hours of graduate coursework in addition to any integrated delivery courses that may be taken.
+The Chair of the Program or, if applicable, the Chair of the Graduate Committee decides whether or not a graduate course qualifies as part of the 6 credit hour requirement of a student's degree. - 4.1.4 Language Requirements Some Master's programs may require a reading knowledge of one or more languages other than English.
 Language requirements will be prescribed for individual students by the supervisory committee according to Program regulations.
 Such requirements are considered part of the student's Program.
-When a language requirement is imposed, it must be met prior to taking the oral examination or, in the case of non-thesis Master's programs, before the completion of the comprehensive examination and/or the project oral. - 4.1.6 UNBC course requirements and applicability of transfer of credit At least half of the coursework taken must be completed as a degree candidate in a Graduate Program at UNBC and be UNBC courses.
+When a language requirement is imposed, it must be met prior to taking the oral examination or, in the case of nonthesis Master's programs, before the completion of the comprehensive examination and/or the project oral. - 4.1.5 UNBC Course Requirements and Applicability of Transfer of Credit At least half of the coursework taken must be completed as a degree candidate in a Graduate Program at UNBC and be UNBC courses.
 The program concerned may accept courses taken at other institutions for credit toward a UNBC graduate degree.